Wednesday, July 2, 2025

 I follow 20 stocks in the Consumer Discretionary category.
 Three of these stocks (10%) are showing as cheap by the historically high dividend yield.
 They are BRP Inc (TSX-DOO, NASDAQ-DOOO), Canadian Tire Corp (TSX-CTC.A, OTC-CDNAF), Magna International Inc. (TSX-MG, NYSE-MGA).
 There is no change from last month.

-Nine stocks (69%) are showing cheap by historical median dividend yield.
-These are Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF), Andrew Peller Ltd (TSX-ADW.A, OTC-ADWPF), Empire Company Ltd (TSX-EMP.A, OTC-EMLAF), Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF), KP Tissue Inc (TSX-KPT, NYSE-KPTSF), Lassonde Industries (TSX (LAS.A, OTC-LSDAF), Maple Leaf Foods Inc (TSX-MFI, OTC-MLFNF), Metro Inc (TSX-MRU-OTC-MTRAF) and Saputo Inc. (TSX-SAP, OTC-SAPIF).
-There is no change from last year.
+Eight stocks (62%) are showing cheap by historical median dividend yield.
+These are Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF), Andrew Peller Ltd (TSX-ADW.A, OTC-ADWPF), Empire Company Ltd (TSX-EMP.A, OTC-EMLAF), Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF), KP Tissue Inc (TSX-KPT, NYSE-KPTSF), Lassonde Industries (TSX (LAS.A, OTC-LSDAF), Maple Leaf Foods Inc (TSX-MFI, OTC-MLFNF), and Saputo Inc. (TSX-SAP, OTC-SAPIF).
+Metro Inc (TSX-MRU-OTC-MTRAF) has been removed from this list.

 Two stocks (40%) are cheap by the historical median dividend yield.
 The stocks are Johnson and Johnson (NYSE-JNJ), and Medtronic Inc. (NYSE-MDT).
 There is no change from last month.

-I follow 9 Energy stocks.
-No stock (0%) is showing as cheap by the historical high dividend yield.
+Two stocks (25%) are showing as cheap by the historical high dividend yield.
+They are Canadian Natural Resources (TSX-CNQ, NYSE-CNQ), and Cenovus Energy Inc (TSX-CVE, NYSE-CVE).
 There is no change from last month.

 I follow 27 Financial stocks under the categories of Banks (7), Financial Services (15), and Insurance (5).